What are the Signs of Kidney Damage?

 Blood Patches in Urine

 Kidneys, while filtering out impurities such as urine from the bloodstream, maintain the blood cells in the body.
-If the kidney filters are damaged, then these blood cells can leak into the urine as small patches of blood.
+If the kidney filters are damaged, then these blood cells can leak into the urine.
 However, it can also indicate the presence of kidney stones, a tumour, or an infection.

 Swelling around Ankles and Feet